rbrazell1/rbrazell1.github.io/README.md

 of hard work.
 I'm no stranger to learning new skills very quickly, which lead me to the decision to change industries by attending a Java Bootcamp at Central New Mexico Community College and becoming a software engineer.
-I'm certain I have the fundamental skills needed to add productive value _immediately_ and the drive to learn everything that's needed to rise to the next level time and time again.
+I'm certain I have the fundamental skills needed to add productive value _immediately_, and the drive to learn everything that's needed to rise to the next level time and time again.

 ### Skills